NHERI-SimCenter/smelt/README.md

 `smelt` is a C++ library for stochastically generating time histories for different types of natural hazards&mdash;for example, acceleration time histories for earthquake scenarios or velocity time histories for wind loading.
-The library has been designed with modularity and extensiblity in mind such that new models can be easily added, making them available other software that uses `smelt`.
+The library has been designed with modularity and extensiblity in mind such that new models can be easily added, making them available in other software that uses `smelt`.

 The API documentation can be viewed [here](https://nheri-simcenter.github.io/smelt/).